 to challenge America’s obsession with consumption.
 It invited MIT students and Boston area community members to “upcycle” their trash into high fashion pieces, provoking a dialogue about the excess of capitalism.

-In its first year, the show ran out of my freshman dorm's common room.
-At the time, we had only nine MIT student designers yet still drew a crowd of over 70.
-Over the following two years, the show quickly blossomed into a city-wide community event, drawing designers from the Boston School of Fashion and high-profile attendees like the mayor of Cambridge Henrietta Davis and EPA Scientist Regina Lyons.
+In its first year, the show ran out of my freshman dorm's common room with nine MIT student designers, drawing a modest crowd of 70.
+Over the following two years, the show quickly blossomed into a city-wide community event, attracting designers from the Boston School of Fashion and high-profile attendees like the mayor of Cambridge Henrietta Davis and EPA Scientist Regina Lyons.

-Since my leaving the director position, the show has continued to flourish under student leadership and become a community staple for showcasing ingenuity, promoting sustainable lifestyle practices, and generating thought-provoking discussions about consumption.
+To this day, the show continues to flourish under student leadership and has become a community staple for showcasing ingenuity and promoting sustainability.